JOIN US FOR DEBATES HEADLINED BY INDUSTRY-LEADING FARMERS, SCIENTISTS, POLICYMAKERS AND ENVIRONMENTALISTS.

 Brexit, what does the future hold?

 A panel session on Brexit, looking at what might be in store as 2020 looms closer.
-Speakers are set to include the Secretary of State and NFU president Meurig Raymond as well as David Caffall, Chief Executive of the Agricultural Industries Confederation.
-A later panel debate will consider how to Brexit-proof arable businesses.
+Speakers are set to include the Secretary of State and NFU president Meurig Raymond as well as Sir Peter Kendall, AHDB Chariman, David Caffall, Chief Executive of the Agricultural Industries Confederation and Ruth Bailey, CEO of the AEA (Agricultural Engineers Association).

 Pre-harvest use of glyphosate should be banned

-Nick Mole (Pesticide Action Network) and Steven Jacobs (Organic Farmers and Growers innovation director) is set to take on Guy Smith, NFU Vice President and Sean Sparling, AICC Chairman in a lively debate on the pre-harvest use of glyphosate.
+Nick Mole (Pesticide Action Network) and Steven Jacobs (OF&G Business Development Manager) is set to take on Guy Smith, NFU Vice President and Sean Sparling, AICC Chairman in a lively debate on the pre-harvest use of glyphosate.

 Farming without glyphosate, the reality